Leverage Knowledge Graph and Large Language Model for Law Article Recommendation: A Case Study of Chinese Criminal Law: Method

 \subsection{Case-Enhanced Law Article Knowledge Graph Construction}

+Figure \ref{fig:clakg_schema} illustrates the schema of CLAKG, defining the entity types and relation types used in our system.
+An example subgraph instantiated according to this schema is shown in Figure \ref{fig:clakg_example}.
+Tables \ref{table5} and \ref{table6} provide the details of all types of nodes and relationships in the CLAKG.

-As shown in Figure \ref{fig:clakg_schema}, the Case-Enhanced Law Article Knowledge Graph (CLAKG) is composed of the Law Article Knowledge Graph (LAKG) and the Adjudicated Case Knowledge Graph (ACKG).
+As shown in Figure~\ref{fig:clakg_schema}, the Case-Enhanced Law Article Knowledge Graph (CLAKG) is composed of the Law Article Knowledge Graph (LAKG) and the Adjudicated Cases Knowledge Graph (ACKG).
 The LAKG includes original article of law, law article id, and key information.
-The key information is extracted from the original article of law using a LLM.
+The key information is first extracted from the original article of law using an LLM, and then reviewed and, if necessary, refined by legal experts before being stored as nodes in CLAKG.
 The ACKG contains the name of a case, time of the court session, prosecution reason, and the specifics of a case.
-The description of the case process is derived from the content of the judgment documents processed using a LLM.\\ Based on the reference law articles written in the judgment documents, it is possible to link the name of a case node with law article id nodes.
-We analyze the correlation between case information and the corresponding key information of applicable law articles using a LLM and ultimately select up to five of the most relevant keywords for connection.
-To ensure the consistency and accuracy of the knowledge graph, we ignore any keywords that do not exist in the graph output by the large language model.
-Tables \ref{table5} and \ref{table6} provide the details of all types of nodes and relationships in the CLAKG.
+The description of the case process is derived from the content of the judgment documents processed using an LLM, and again experts check and adjust the extracted elements so that the resulting case nodes and their attributes faithfully reflect the original judgments.\\